Are you looking for an alternative to oats or smoothies for breakfast?

 Using an electric mixer, whip aquafaba to stiff peaks, adding apple cider vinegar and cream of tartar as you go.

 Fold the whipped aquafaba into the mixture in saucepan until fully incorporated.
-Pour mixture into a very lightly-oiled 9 X 13 inch baking pan and bake at 350 degrees F for 35-45 minutes or until firm and lightly browned on top.
+Pour mixture into a silicone 9 X 13 inch baking pan or cupcake pan and bake at 350 degrees F for 35-45 minutes or until firm and lightly browned on top.

 Note: Aquafaba is the common name for the cooking liquid from beans and other legumes like chickpeas.
 You may know it as the typically discarded liquid found in retail cans and boxes of beans, or as the liquid left over from cooking your own from dried.
 You want your aquafaba to be the consistency of egg whites.
 If it’s really runny, you’re better off reducing it by a quarter, by simmering it over low heat, then letting it cool.
 If it’s too gloppy or firm like jello, it’s been reduced too far and you’ll need to heat it back up with some water.
 There is a very wide range of concentrations that work, depending on your recipe, so don’t worry too much.
 Most packages or cans of chickpeas have liquid that’s about the perfect consistency.